-TOM: Ooh...I knew we weren't allowed to sell cannabis online, but I guess I forgot about this bit.
-The Cannabis Retail Store Terms and Conditions says "A licensee cannot operate a non-medical cannabis delivery service or enable one to be operated in association with their store."
+TOM: The Cannabis Retail Store Terms and Conditions says "A licensee cannot operate a non-medical cannabis delivery service or enable one to be operated in association with their store."

 MARIANNE: Good thing we checked!
 This handbook saved us from getting a big fine.